Posts

 Image

-I have been dreaming of a colorful art glass chandelier for my dining room every since I laid eyes on a Chihuly chandelier in Las Vegas.
+I have been dreaming of a colorful art glass chandelier for my dining room ever since I laid eyes on a Chihuly chandelier in Las Vegas.
 I cannot afford a Chihuly chandelier.
-Or even a knock-off copy of one.
-So I set out on an adventure to make my own.
-Obviously I do not have a hot shop with a glass blowing furnace.
+Or even a knock-off copy of one ... so I set out on an adventure to make my own.
+I do not have a hot shop with a glass blowing furnace.
 This required me to stretch my creativity and design a piece that would work with kiln-formed (fused) glass, but still have that light and translucent blown glass feel I love.
 Step 1: Build a frame .
 Or better yet, find an antique one that could be re-purposed for use with fused glass panels.
 My husband told me that we do not have a big enough studio to take up welding at this time.
 Someday I will learn how to weld too.
 Someday.
 This proved to be a bigger challenge than I thought.
 I scoured auction sites, antique dealers, and craigslist until I finally found what I was looking for.
 Only it was that ugly old brass that had definitely seen better days.
-B
+BEFORE

 Must Have Earrings